+HIST 2204 [0.5 credit]

+Early Modern Europe 1350-1650

-The history of medieval Europe from the fourth to the fifteenth century.
+A survey of the major social, political and cultural developments in continental Europe from the 14th to the 17th centuries.
 (Field a).

-Precludes additional credit for HIST 2001 and HIST 2002 (no longer offered).
+Precludes additional credit for HIST 2203 (no longer offered).

 Lectures/groups three hours a week.